AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 The depth of water at equilibrium in the influent flow accumulator was approximately 15.75 cm, measured from the bottom of the 500 mL Nalgene bottle to the surface of the water when the pump was running.
 The subteam acquired a new 500 mL Nalgene for the effluent flow accumulator and drilled a hole the same height (15.75 cm) from the bottom of the Nalgene.
 The original effluent flow accumulator was discarded and the new one was connected in its place, obtaining the setup seen in Figure 3.

 Additionally, the subteam realized that it would need a way to visually verify that the membrane of the dissolved oxygen probes were free of bubbles before beginning experiments.
-The subteam used a bandsaw to remove the top of  each flow accumulator, such that the dissolved oxygen probe membrane could be viewed clearly, as shown in Figure 11 below.
+The subteam used a bandsaw to remove the top of  each flow accumulator, such that the dissolved oxygen probe membrane could be viewed clearly, as Figure 11 shows below.

 <p style="text-align: center;">
 <img src="https://raw.githubusercontent.com/AguaClara/Dissolved-Gas/master/Images/Accumulator_20190425.jpg" height=300>